Cleverbum/flogr/doc/readme.txt

   but don't want to hack blog software or upload the same pictures multiple times (to flickr and pixelpost for example) then flogr may be what you're after.

+---
+Why Version 3
+---

+ Mike Carruth made the first two versions, before becoming busy with other projects the inexorable march of time meant that updates were needed, in order to maintain even basic functionality.
+ This is the result of this need.

 ---------------------------------------------------------------------
  Features